 100 | .039 | .036 | .020 |

 Line diameter has an effect on performance.
 As mentioned, thinner lines cast farther.
 Thicker lines have better shock strength and abrasion resistance.
 An angler needs to consider the structure and cover.
-Areas with weeds, thinner lines are best.
+In areas with weeds, thinner lines are best.
 In rocks and brush, abrasion resistance is a must.

 Choosing a Line

-Using braid, a fluorocarbon or monofilament leader is recommended.
+Using a braid, the use of a fluorocarbon or monofilament leader is recommended.
 This allows an angler to benefit from the characteristics of the line.
 The mainline is thin.
 The line in the cover is thicker with abrasion resistance.

 Beginners should talk to anglers in their area.
-The experienced angler will share recommendations on line type and strength.
+The experienced angler will share recommendations on the line type and strength.
 Look on social media or ask other anglers while fishing.
 The majority of anglers will be happy to share information.
 Do not go overboard.
-Ask a few questions and wait until next time to ask more questions.
+Ask a few questions and wait until later to ask more of someone.
 Remember they are there to enjoy the outing.

 Shop Fishing for Line at Bass Pro